THEBEST7192/spotify-tierlist/README.md

 - Thanks to Spotify for providing the Web API
 - Thanks to Last.fm for their music recommendation API
-- Inspired by tier list makers in gaming communities
+- Inspired by tier list makers in gaming communities and the digital influencer DougDoug
 - Built with Create React App

-## Anti Acknowledgments

-- Fuck npm run build
-- Fuck serve -s build

 ## Support

-~~Just ask me irl I am not open sourcing this shit project~~ Send me a message at Discord (@thebest7192)
+Send me a message on Discord (@thebest7192)

 ## Troubleshooting